 Research from 2015 shows in the United States, 7.8% of the general population suffered from lifetime regularity of intense, inappropriate, or poorly controlled anger.

 It has been noted that anger affects men more than women with more uniformity among younger adults.

-In the Mental Health Foundation’s survey, it was found that most of the people who have anger controlling issues don’t ask for help.
+In the Mental Health Foundation’s survey, it was found that most of the people who have anger-controlling issues don’t ask for help.
 58% of the people said that they didn’t even know where to seek advice from.

-Causes Of Why Am I So Angry
+Reasons Why Am I So Angry

 Anger can be caused by either external or internal events.
-Your anger can be caused by a specific person (such as a coworker, supervisor, or friend), due to some event (like a traffic jam, or canceled flight, loss in business), or because of worrying or brooding too much about your personal problems.
+Your anger can be caused by a specific person (such as a coworker, supervisor, or friend), due to some event (like a traffic jam, canceled flight, or loss in business), or because of worrying or brooding too much about your personal problems.
 Angry feelings can also be triggered by some memories or traumatic events that happened in your life.
 There are many things that make us feel angry, including: